Alliance Française of New Orleans: The library

 The library has a collection of over 3,000 books, DVDs and CDs.
 The collections are open to the public; AF members may borrow materials for free.

 The library's collections focus on contemporary French and francophone cultures in Louisiana and abroad.

 In addition to on-site collections, the Alliance offers access to the first French e-library in the United States, Culturethèque, with more than 200 magazines and newspapers, e-books, bandes dessinées, and music.

+The Alliance also sells records and French books.

 The public

 Students range from children aged 12 months to seniors; the average age is 35 years.

-The Alliance communicates regularly to 6,000 individuals through mailed brochures, blast e-mails, its website and via Facebook and Linkedin.
+The Alliance communicates regularly to 7,000 individuals through mailed brochures, blast e-mails, its website and via Facebook and Linkedin.